ABRG-Models/morphologica/README.install.mac.md

 sudo make install
 ```

+#### glfw3

-The modern OpenGL code in morphologica requires the library GLFW3 and
+The modern OpenGL code in morphologica requires the GL-window managing
-only compiles if GLFW3 is present.
-Compile it like this:
+library GLFW3 and only compiles if GLFW3 is present.
+Compile it like
+this:

 ```
 cd ~/src